How Much Financial Aid is Awarded?

 Each financial aid award is based on need, eligibility, and available funds.
 First consideration goes to students who apply early and show the greatest need.
 Need is determined by comparing the cost of attending Cayuga with the expected family contribution as calculated by a federal formula.
 Budgets used for financial aid vary depending upon your status, residency, and program.
 Standard budgets used for awarding financial aid are available from the Financial Aid Office.

-The following is an estimated budget for fall 2009 and spring 2010, for a dependent full-time student living at home in Auburn or Fulton:
+The following is an estimated budget for Fall 2015 and Spring 2016 for a full-time dependent student at home in Auburn or Fulton:

 The actual amount awarded may be different from the estimated award.
 The actual award may be adjusted based on additional information, revised regulations, or changed student status.
 Financial aid will only be paid for classes that you are currently attending and that are required for your degree.